 - 1. Able to create php files in an editor and run it at apache server - 2.
 Prepare a database in an open source software - 3.
 Ability to create PHP page embedding HTML concepts that assist database access from webpages - 4.
-Able to write functions and use expressions to make programming easy
+Able to write functions and use expressions to make programming easy - 5.
+Understand the creation and accessing of strings - 6.
+Know the replacement of strings

-UNIT-I:Introduction to PHP: PHP introduction, inventions and versions, important tools and software requirements (like Web Server, Database, Editors etc.) -PHP with other technologies, scope of PHP Basic Syntax,
+UNIT-I:Introduction to PHP: PHP introduction, inventions and versions, important tools and software requirements (like Web Server, Database, Editors etc.) -PHP with other technologies, scope of PHP Basic Syntax.

-UNIT-II:PHP variables and data types: PHP variables and constants-Types of data in PHP, Expressions, scopes of a variable (local, global)-PHP Operators: Arithmetic, Assignment, Relational, Logical operators, Bitwise, ternary and MOD operator. -PHP operator Precedence and associativity
+UNIT-II:PHP variables and data types: PHP variables and constants-Types of data in PHP, Expressions, scopes of a variable (local, global)-PHP Operators: Arithmetic, Assignment, Relational, Logical operators, Bitwise, ternary and MOD operator. -PHP operator Precedence and associativity.

-UNIT-III:Handling HTML form with PHP: Capturing Form Data -GET and POST form methods- Dealing with multi value fields Redirecting a form after submission -PHP conditional events and Loops: PHP IF Else conditional statements (Nested IF and Else) -Switch case, while ,For and Do While Loop Goto, Break ,Continue and exit.
+UNIT-III:Handling HTML form with PHP: Capturing Form Data -GET and POST form methods-Dealing with multi value fields Redirecting a form after submission -PHP conditional events and Loops: PHP IF Else conditional statements (Nested IF and Else) -Switch case, while ,For and Do While Loop Goto , Break ,Continue and exit.